sawyerburns87/RobotDefense/README.md

   - First, build the agent: javac -cp rd881.jar *.java
   - Then run the jar file itself: java -jar rd881.jar
 - #### Group Members
+  - John Taylor
+  - Phonethep Nakhonekhong
+  - Sawyer Burns
-  - John Taylor, Phonethep Nakhonekhong, Sawyer Burns, Austin Lane
+  - Austin Lane

 ### What has been changed
 - #### Part One